francoism90/dotfiles/README.md

 #### NVIDIA

-See the following source for more information <https://negativo17.org/nvidia-driver/>.
+See the following source for more information: <https://negativo17.org/nvidia-driver/>.

 Make sure RPMFusion's nvidia repo is disabled first: